 Anti-Trust or Competition claims are frequently multi-jurisdictional in nature.
 Competition law also relates to corporate and other procedural law, and complex litigation strategy.
 It has special focus on damages-claims in tribunals, commissions and courts.
 It includes:

 - Filing claim petitions for damages – such petitions are increasingly frequent subsequent to the adoption of cartel infringement decisions;

 - Petitions for injunctions and interim relief, for example in mergers or abuse of dominance by corporate houses and unreasonable refusal to supply;

-- Claims in India raising competition law violations as a defense, for example as a reaction to a complex commercial dispute;
+- Claims raising competition law violations as a defense, for example as a reaction to a complex commercial dispute;

 - Class petitions, defending companies and individuals in a private competition litigation;